dmitrymomot/dmitrymomot.github.io/src/content/about.md

 ## Technical Background

-Over 9 years’ Web Development experience, with proven background successfully managing all facets of web application development, from initial design and architecture to deployment and client management.
+Over 9 years’ web development experience, with the proven background of successfully managing all facets of web application development, from initial design and architecture to deployment and client management.
 Also, I have experience in management of small teams up to 5 persons.

 ### Skills
 ---